rsvim/rfc/2-JavascriptEngine.md

 For rust side:

-1. It loads external javascripts
+1. It loads external javascripts and executes via js engine.
-2. It executes javascript code (via the engine).
+2. It provides editor APIs for javascript to allow user interact with editor.

 For javascript side: